How much does it cost to go to Hunter?

 Why is Net Price Important?

-Few students will pay the full advertised sticker price of CUNY Hunter College.
+Few students will pay the full advertised sticker price of Hunter.
 The Net Price is an estimate of how much the average student actually pays to attend college for one year.

-What is the Average Net Price for All CUNY Hunter College Undergrads?
+What is the Average Net Price for All Hunter Undergrads?

 The average student will pay a total net price of $19,049.